 2. Rotation of Thoracic Spine Using a Chair for Shoulder pain

 This is a great one for when you’re sitting at a desk.
 Whilst sitting in firm upright chair, without wheels, turn to the right, as if you’re reaching for something behind you.
 Hold the back of the chair with the right hand, reach for the back of the chair with the left hand and pull yourself further round.
 Make sure you keep your bottom firmly planted in the chair as there’s a huge temptation to lift it off to get further round.

 It doesn’t, at first, seem to make sense to stretch the chest muscles, when quite clearly, it’s your back and shoulders that are sore and achy.
 But constantly sitting and standing with rounded shoulders, causes the chest muscles, particularly the pectoral muscles, to shorten.
 As a result, we need to stretch and lengthen these muscles, if we want to mobilise the upper back.

 Lying on your back, hold a small weight in each hand, or if you don’t have weights, a bottle of water.
 Start by holding the arms outstretched with the hands above the shoulders.
 Slowly take the arms overhead at 45 degrees until you can feel a stretch across the chest.
 Bring the arms back to the starting position and repeat 8-10 times.

-4. Thoracic Spine Extension
+4. Thoracic Spine Extension for shoulder pain